codebar/tutorials/python/lesson2/tutorial.md

 ### Storing numbers in variables

-Now that you are familair with the use of variables, we are able to combine variables with the maths operations we learnt in the previous tutorial.
+Now that you are familiar with the use of variables, we are able to combine variables with the maths operations we learnt in the previous tutorial.

 Now in the REPL type the following: